-#1: Increases GABA Neurotransmitters in the Brain
+L-theanine Increases GABA and Other Neurotransmitters in Your Brain

 Higher levels of these calming brain chemicals allow you to relax, sleep better, and deal with stress more easily.